reedws/IT3049C/_includes/syllabus/SLA.md

 ## Service Level Agreement

 ### Communication
+* I tend to reply to email quickly.
+If I don't, please allow me until Sunday 10AM of that week to get back to you.
 * I will acknowledge/respond to all emails within 2 business days.
-  * for every day beyond the 2 day, you'll receive an additional free late submission day.
 * I will do office hours on an as-needed, appointment-based system.
+Please ask your questions on the channel first, and schedule a meeting when suggestions on the channel aren't helping.
 Use the link on the top to schedule a meeting with me or the TA.

 ### Feedback and Solution
 * Assignments will be graded and returned within 10 days of the due date.
   * except for the first few weeks until a TA is assigned.
 * Most of the assignments will be accompanied by a suite of automatic tests that can give you an early feedback on your work.
-  * For the most part, passing tests means full grade, unless indicated otherwise.
+  * For most assignment, passing tests means full grade.
-* The solutions will be shared a week after the due date using a secret code to be shared with you on the assignment feedback.
+* The solutions will be shared using a secret code to be shared with you on the assignment feedback.